 What Does Oyster Sauce Taste Like?

 Oyster sauce has a nice balance between sweet and salty with a rich, earthy undertone, thanks to the oyster reduction or extracts.
 The quality of the oyster sauce will greatly affect the flavor.
 Lower quality oyster sauces may use artificial oyster flavoring, while top-notch oyster sauces use only real oyster reductions for flavoring.

-Oyster sauce is used for a variety of applications, including dressing for noodles, vegetables, and stir-fries, or as a base for other sauces and marinades.
+Oyster sauce is used for a variety of applications, including dressing for noodles, fish, vegetables, and stir-fries, or as a base for other sauces and marinades.
 Oyster sauce is also sometimes drizzled over sushi rolls for added flavor and visual appeal.

 Where to Buy

 With the increasing popularity of Asian cuisine in the United States, the oyster sauce can be found in many major grocery stores, in the international aisle, with the other Asian sauces and condiments.
 Shopping at an Ethnic or Asian market will provide a larger selection of oyster sauce brands, varieties, and quality selections.

 After opening, the oyster sauce should be kept refrigerated in an airtight container.
 When stored properly, the oyster sauce should stay good for three to six months.
 Oyster sauce purchased in a can or any other non-resealable container should be transferred to a resealable container for storage.
 If at any time your oyster sauce changes color or develops an off flavor, it should be discarded.